-- 0. Maintain building appurtenances and landscaping at a minimum distance of 3 metres from the OCS Poles and support structures. - 1.
-Plan for landscape maintenance from private property and not allow growth into the Transit Corridor Land or beyond the mutual property line. - 2.
-Not be permitted to access the Metrolinx Corridor to maintain the private development.

-3. Design buildings such that balconies do not provide direct access to the Metrolinx Corridor.
+- 1. Unless otherwise determined by the Metrolinx existing location-specific requirements applicable to that area, maintain building appurtenances and landscaping at a minimum distance of 3 metres from the outermost point of OCS Poles and support structures [relative to the track center line] - 2.
+Plan for landscape maintenance from private property and not allow growth into the Transit Corridor Land or beyond the mutual property line. - 3.
+Not be permitted to access the Metrolinx Corridor to maintain the private development. - 4.
+Design buildings such that balconies do not provide direct access to the Metrolinx Corridor.

-Developer Works adjacent to, over, or under Metrolinx Infrastructure shall maintain a minimum 3 metre clearance from existing and planned Metrolinx Infrastructure (Figure A2).
-Please note additional soil cover on and clearance from existing and planned Metrolinx infrastructure may be imposed and shall be determined by a detailed engineering analysis.
+Developer Works adjacent to Metrolinx Infrastructure shall maintain a minimum 3 metre clearance from existing and planned Metrolinx Infrastructure (Figure A2).
+Please note additional soil cover on and clearance from existing and planned Metrolinx infrastructure may be imposed and shall be determined by a detailed engineering review and analysis.
+All clearances are reviewed on a case-by-case basis, and subject to the satisfaction of Metrolinx.

-Figure A2
+FIGURE A2

-Figure A3
+FIGURE A3

-Developer Projects adjacent to Metrolinx elevated guideways and stations shall maintain a minimum fire separation distance per NFPA 130 - Standard for Fixed Guideway Transit and Passenger Rail Systems, and a minimum blast protection distance of 6 meters for below grade parking structures or provide alternate mitigation measures as required.
-Developer Projects may be required to undergo a Threat Assessment and Blast/Explosion Study subject to a Metrolinx review and approval, satisfying that both the temporary support of construction and the permanent Works do not adversely affect the structural integrity, safety, or future operation of Metrolinx Infrastructure (Figure A3).
+Developer Projects adjacent to Metrolinx elevated guideways and stations shall maintain a minimum fire separation distance per NFPA 130 - Standard for Fixed Guideway Transit and Passenger Rail Systems.

+Metrolinx requires a minimum clearance of 6 metres, as measured from the property line to the fixed guideway and any temporary support of construction (Figure A3).

-1.4 Submittals as Required for a Corridor Development Permit
+1.4 Corridor Development Permit Submission Requirements

-The level of detail required for each of the following plans and drawings shall be scaled to the level of complexity of the Developer's Project and determined through the completion of a Pre-Application Meeting.
-The information, drawings, and documents submitted by the Developer must demonstrate that the proposed development shall not adversely impact Metrolinx priority projects' construction, current and future operations or impact the integrity and durability of Metrolinx facilities, property, and structures.
+The requirement and level of detail for the following plans and drawings shall be determined through a Pre-Application Meeting.
+The information, drawings, and documents submitted by the Developer must demonstrate that the proposed development will not adversely impact Metrolinx priority transit projects' construction, current and future operations and maintenance or impact the integrity and durability of Metrolinx facilities, property, and structures.

 All documents must be signed and sealed by the appropriate professional responsible for preparing these documents.
+Typical Submission requirements are as follows: